 - a person present at death

-- the occupier if they knew about the death happening
+- the occupier or resident of the property if they knew about the death happening

-- any relative or civil partner of the deceased having knowledge of any particulars required to be registered
+- a relative or civil partner of the deceased having knowledge of any particulars required to be registered

 - any person in charge of the body